Transition Together

 Development & Events

 Richard leads on supporting our network to develop and grow.
-This includes running events, administering our seed funding grants and helping shape a Hub that will support and represent Transition groups across England and Wales.
+This includes running events, administering our seed funding grants and building greater, healthy and more representative network connections between groups, regional organising and Transition Together.
 His background is in theatre production management, making and touring shows nationally and internationally.
-Since shifting to community-led change in 2012, he uses his production skills to support the development of Transition Town Tooting, the Transition London Hub and the International Transition Hubs Heart Circle.
-In his spare time, you will find him watching his kids play football, practising martial arts, playing music or building a community garden at a local school.
+Since shifting to community-led change in 2012, he uses his production skills to support the development of Transition Town Tooting and the Transition London Hub.
+He’s passionate about facilitating space to bring people together and build community power.
+In his spare time, you will find him watching his kids play football, practising martial arts and playing music.

 Rob Hopkins